thakurjay1/otp-authentication-system/README.md

 Password Storage: Passwords are stored in the database using bcrypt hashing for security.
 Conclusion
 This project provides a robust authentication system with mobile number-based OTP and device fingerprinting, leveraging Spring Boot, MySQL, Redis, and Docker.
 It's designed to be highly scalable, secure, and easy to deploy with Docker.

-Feel free to fork, contribute, or create issues if you encounter any bugs or need additional features.